My rating: 5 of 5 stars

 until the sea again closed—over us.”

 A theological objection does occur to the reader: if a soul like Ulysses can be so articulate and knowing about his situation, then how can grace be withheld him—or, to put it another way, if the soul remains intelligent after death, how might it not be saved?
-This is just another way of tormenting the nuns in religion class with the old question about God: if God is all good and all powerful, why must anyone be damned or anyone suffer?
-Why has a benevolent God arranged a universe with so much evil and suffering? (“We made him do it,” goes the answer; “But he made us,” goes the reply; and so on and so forth, from Genesis to Blade Runner.)
+This is just another way of tormenting the nuns in religion class with the old question: if God is all good and all powerful, why must anyone be damned or anyone suffer?
+Why has a benevolent God arranged a universe with so much evil and pain? (“We made him do it,” goes the answer; “But he made us,” goes the reply; and so on and so forth, from Genesis to Blade Runner.)

 One of the glories and sorrows of the Inferno is the amount of space taken up by Florentine politics in Dante’s time.
 This necessitates frequent recourse to endnotes and glosses, and, unless one is a historian, the politics never quite come clear.
-I grasp that Dante belonged to the leftmost wing of the republican party that initially supported the papacy against the empire, and that after he was permanently exiled by a rival faction he developed a political philosophy emphasizing a division between spiritual and worldly power.
+I grasp that Dante belonged to the leftmost wing of the republican party initially supporting the papacy against the empire, that he was permanently exiled by a rival faction, and that he developed a political philosophy emphasizing a division between spiritual and worldly power.
 (The corruption of spiritual authority is particularly important in the Inferno, as Dante denounces church corruption and even traces it to the Donation of Constantine, which is to say the founding of the church as a secular power.)
 I see too how this desire to neatly arrange different types of perfection and happiness belongs to the same poetic imagination that fuses thought and image into complex but intelligible philosophical arrays.

 The Inferno is a worldly city.
-It is, perhaps, the city we all live in on earth, and in the tones in which so many sinners speak we hear our own voices, complaining about politics and recounting our despair, chastened by the absurdity of it all and the necessity of enduring it:
+It is, perhaps, the city we all live in here on earth, and in the tones in which so many sinners speak we hear our own voices, complaining about politics and recounting our despair, chastened by the absurdity of it all and the necessity of enduring it:

 My home was in the city whose first patron [Mars]